|

 All of the following publications, in some past

-editions, incorrectly claim Mrs. Bush was born in
+editions, erroneously claim Mrs. Bush was born in

 "Rye, New York."
 (She was raised in Rye, New York,